Joao4569/survey-data-capture-and-analyse/README.md

 - Tested data_validator function with various data types and amounts of data provided:

   - If less than the required amount of values are provided - ValueError raised as intended.
   - If more than the required amount of values are provided  - ValueError raised as intended.
   - If nothing is entered - ValueError raised as intended
   - If a non numerical string is provided by the user - ValueError raised as intended.
   - If each supplied interger from the user is between the minimum and maximum required - ValueError raised as intended.

 - Tested if program is updating the Google worksheet correctly - Working as intended.
-- I also made use of the Python type method (**type()**) in order to check types of data returned where needed.
+- I also made use of the Python type method in order to check types of data returned where needed.

 ### Validator Testing